Symptoms of the H1N1 Swine Flu Virus

 The cough has been a dry one since the onset of this, and it remains so, hopefully that is a good thing.
 The lung issues are of course one of my largest concerns so I am trying to keep my lungs working as much as possible.

 I tried a slow walk on the treadmill yesterday, but only made it four minutes before my heart went crazy, and I had to stop.
 I then cranked the music up louder and decided that I would do a little singing and dancing throughout the day to help keep my lungs clear.
 Ha!
-Well that sort of wound up being nothing more than a jig and a shuffle, as I wound my way over to refill my water cup, and then head in the opposite direction to the bathroom.
+Well that sort of wound up being nothing more than a jig and a shuffle as I wound my way over to refill my water cup and then wound up heading in the opposite direction to the bathroom.

-Oh well, I am fighting it, and that is what counts.
+This is not a very nice little flu but I am fighting it and that is what counts.

 October 23 - 2009